 Welcome to Holocaust Education Trust Ireland

 At the end of World War II when the horrors of the Holocaust were revealed, they confirmed what many had heard, suspected and feared.
-Holocaust Education Trust Ireland (HETI) is aware that key to combating prejudice and racism is education.
-Thus we have concentrated in designing Holocaust educational programmes and materials.
+Holocaust Education Trust Ireland (HETI) is aware that the key to combating prejudice and racism is education.
+Thus we have concentrated on designing Holocaust educational programmes and materials.

 Holocaust Education Trust Ireland is an independent non-profit national charity.
 It was formed and registered in September 2005 by founding trustees: Mary Banotti, Oliver Donohoe, Lynn Jackson, Tom O’Higgins, Sr Carmel Niland and Ruairí Quinn TD.